A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification: Discussion and Conclusion

-In conclusion, we have designed and systematically validated a resource-efficient quantum kernel architecture that demonstrates a performance advantage over classical methods on a diverse set of real-world problems.
-By introducing a practical technique for accelerating convergence and operating within realistic hardware constraints, this work lays the foundation for the practical application of quantum kernel methods.
+In conclusion, we have designed and systematically validated a resource-efficient quantum kernel architecture that performs on par with classical methods on a diverse set of real-world problems.
+By introducing a practical technique for accelerating convergence and maximizing qubit efficiency, this work provides a blueprint for the future application of quantum kernel methods.
 As hardware continues to improve and more sophisticated, structure-aware embeddings become feasible, the principles and designs presented here will serve as a basis for addressing increasingly complex challenges and realizing the full potential of quantum machine learning.